 - How to Become an IT Service Desk Manager

 Again, as with automation, enterprise service management is nothing new.
 In fact, much of ITSM.tools’ enterprise service management content was written 2-3 years ago when its profile was rising rapidly within the ITSM community.
 For instance, “Is Your Company Ready for Enterprise Service Management?”
+But it’s still a serious ITSM trend for 2019.

 Recent ITSM industry surveys, such as HDI’s 2018 “The State of Enterprise Service Management” report (registration required), show just how far enterprise service management has come in terms of adoption and the proof of benefits.
 Plus, the connection of enterprise service management to the third element of digital transformation – back-office transformation – is another driver for interest and adoption.